Sabnam-Pandit/Tourist-Attractions/README.md

 # p5js-Data-Visualization-project
-Tourist attractions all over the world
+Plotting tourist attractions all over the world on the map using wikimedia API